 Juha tentatively bit a tiny bit off his prune.
 He seemed to like it.
-“Mmmmm” he signed.
+“Mmmmm” he sighed.

 “Do you like it?
-Here, have mine” said grandad nicely as he chopped up his own loaves, picked out the prunes and plopped them onto Juha’s plate.
+Here, have mine” said grandad nicely as he chopped up his own slices, picked out the prunes and plopped them onto Juha’s plate.
 I was immediately suspicious.
-I had just today learned that nan and grandad didn’t like Juha.
-Sanna joined in, depositing her own prunes too.
+I had just today learned that Nan and grandad didn’t like Juha.
+Sanna joined in, depositing her own prunes, too.
 Now I was doubly suspicious.
 Since when was Sanna ever voluntarily sharing anything with Juha?

-After thanking the ladies for the lunch grandad and I headed out into the forest on a tiny old Ferguson tractor, me driving and grandad standing on the footplate.
-We went up the same path that Sanna and I had walked in the morning but we didn’t drive very far, stopping in the nearest stand of forest.
-We had a wood box on the back lifting arms with all the chainsaws, visors and a fuel can in.
-Grandad had a big strimmer with a steel disc too.
+After thanking the ladies for the lunch, grandad and I headed out into the forest on a tiny old Ferguson tractor, me driving and grandad standing on the footplate.
+We went up the same path that Sanna and I had walked in the morning, but we didn’t drive very far, stopping in the nearest stand of forest.
+We had a wood box on the back lifting arms with all the chainsaws, visors and a fuel can.
+Grandad had a big strimmer with a steel disc. too.
 We got out and set to work thinning out some understory and chopped down some birch.

 We stopped and went over to them.
 Sanna spread out a picnic rug on the path.
 There wasn’t any nice bit of grass anywhere except in the middle of the path between the tracks.
 I think it was the same rug she had in her moped.
-She had a basket with ‘fika’ in too.
-Its traditional to have coffee and cakes mid-afternoon and its called fika.
-The clean visitors sat down on the mat and grandad and I, wearing our dirty sweaty overalls, sat down on the grass beside them.
+She had a basket with ‘fika’ in it, too.
+It’s traditional to have coffee and cakes mid-afternoon and it’s called fika.
+The clean visitors sat down on the mat and grandad and I, wearing our dirty, sweaty overalls, sat down on the grass beside them.
 Nan was pouring coffee.
 Sanna was opening a packet of biscuits.